 Meanwhile, James married Lida Munson, the daughter of a prominent pioneer of El Dorado County, on April 28, 1884, and the couple would have one son, Samuel James Hume.

 From 1870 to 1884, Wells Fargo spent more than a half-million dollars hiring special agents and detectives, paying rewards, and investing in other crime-prevention measures.
 The $512,414 spent on security and protection exceeded the $415,312 lost in robberies during those years.
-Relentless pursuit and methodical gathering of evidence by the company’s special agent force helped achieve a 70 percent conviction rate for stage and train bandits during these same years.
+Relentless pursuit and systematic gathering of evidence by the company’s special agent force helped achieve a 70 percent conviction rate for stage and train bandits during these same years.

 James Hume became known as “the Sherlock Holmes of the Wild West” and continued to work for Wells Fargo until his death in 1904.
 However, after an illness in 1897, he slowed down and began working fewer road trips.
-He died at his home at the age of 77 in Berkeley, California on May 18, 1904.
+He died at his home at the age of 77 in Berkeley, California, on May 18, 1904.